murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 Before we do anything, the same disclaimer you will see across all four parts: **this experiment is not production ready**, we will be using development level resources throughout and no redundancy will be in place, do not go about and try to implement this as is in a production setting unless you're looking for a dramatic way to find a new job.

+# Architecture

+In order to make our lifes simpler, we will be using AWS's default VPC and subnets to deploy our infrastructure.

+# Resource Walkthrough